 Click here to access the Resource Link collection.

-STRENGTHEN CATHOLIC IDENTITY SHAPE PAPER
+STRENGTHENING CATHOLIC IDENTITY SHAPE PAPER AND POSITION STATEMENT

 An updated version of the BCE Shape Paper for the Strengthening Catholic Identity Strategy is now available for download.
 This document outlines the purpose, vision and scope of this key BCE strategy.
 Please click HERE to download a copy from K-Web.